-At Beauregard Health System, we know managing all your care needs, from routine health maintenance to advice from specialists and changes in medications, can be complicated, but it doesn’t have to be.
+At Beauregard Health System, we know managing all your care needs, from routine health maintenance to advice from specialists and medication changes, can be complicated, but it doesn’t have to be.

-Chronic Care Management (CCM) is a new program available to Medicare patients living with more than one chronic condition, such as arthritis, diabetes, depression, or high blood pressure.
+Chronic Care Management (CCM) is a new program available to Medicare patients with multiple chronic conditions, such as arthritis, diabetes, depression, or high blood pressure.

 Beauregard Health System offers a service that can help you navigate these challenges.
-Our CareHarmony Care Coordination Service is designed to help you take care of you!
+Our CareHarmony Care Coordination Service is designed to help you take care of yourself!
 You will benefit by receiving monthly telephone assistance in between your regular appointments.
-This includes a dedicated Care Coordinator to guide you towards better health.
+This includes a dedicated Care Coordinator to guide you toward better health.

-Chronic Care Management extends your care outside of the four walls of your physician's practice to ensure that you maintain the best possible health.
+Chronic Care Management extends your care outside the four walls of your physician's practice to ensure you maintain the best possible health.
 Each month your Care Coordinator will call you to: